orzocogorzo/mfd_floods/README.md

 ## Use

-Include mfdfloods as a module on your scripts with `from mfd import MFD` then instantiate the class MFD to execute its drainpaths method.
+Include mfdfloods as a module on your scripts with `from mfdfloods import MFD` then instantiate the class MFD to execute its drainpaths method.